Logan Mwangi: Mother's 'chilling 999 call on day body dumped'

 Prosecutor Caroline Rees QC said it was all part of an elaborate cover-up concocted by Ms Williamson, her partner John Cole and a 14-year-old youth.

-Logan's body was pulled from the River Ogmore in Bridgend county last July.
+Ms Williamson, 30, Mr Cole, 39, both of Sarn, in Bridgend county, and the youth, who cannot be named, all deny murder between 28 July and 1 August.

-Ms Rees said: "It might sound like a heartfelt call of distress from a mother reporting her child missing.
+Ms Rees told the court the 999 call, "might sound like a heartfelt call of distress from a mother reporting her child missing".

-"But with knowledge of the CCTV and the proof that Angharad Williamson knew exactly what was going on that night, the prosecution say that the 999 call is in fact chilling.
+"But with knowledge of the CCTV and the proof that Angharad Williamson knew exactly what was going on that night, the prosecution say that the 999 call is in fact chilling," she said.

 "It demonstrates the extent to which Williamson was prepared to lie and her ability to put on a performance to save her own skin, even when dealing with the death of her own five-year-old child."

-Police body-worn camera footage that shows officers first visiting the flat in Sarn, Bridgend, where Logan is believed to have been killed is to be shown in court, the jury was told.
+Police body-worn camera footage that shows officers first visiting the flat in Sarn where Logan is believed to have been killed is to be shown in court, the jury was told.

 Logan's mother can be seen "wailing and shouting" while Mr Cole is "playing the part of the concerned stepdad", the prosecutor said.